soxueren/atsd/integration/tableau/examples/comparision_of_two_metrics_at_one_bar_graph.md

 ## Steps

 -Specify at least time/datetime and entity in INNER/FULL OUTER join
-- Drag-and-drop _Datetime_ onto the column field
+- Drag-and-drop _Datetime_ in to the column field
-- Drag-and-drop both _Value_ onto the rows field
+- Drag-and-drop both _Value_ in to the rows field
 - Rename values.
 Right click on _Value_ and choose **Rename**
 - Show Me Card > _side-by-side bars_

 ![](../images/bars.png)

-Click `Ctrl+W` and swap columns and rows.
+Enter `Ctrl+W` and swap columns and rows.

 ## Drop Lines